MAME Tips and Tricks¶

 - Download the latest cheat package from https://www.mamecheat.co.uk/.
 Click the

-matches the MAME version of the cheat package which may vary depending on when you visit the site- Extract
+XML/JSON Cheat Collection for MAME 0.###at the top to download the latest cheat package ###matches the MAME version of the cheat package which may vary depending on when you visit the site- Extract

-matches the MAME version of the cheat package which may vary depending on when you visit the site- Move
+cheat###.zipto a folder of your choice ###matches the MAME version of the cheat package which may vary depending on when you visit the site- Move

-- Open MAME without a game loaded, click
+cheat.7zfrom the extracted folder toEmulation/storage/mame/cheat - Open MAME without a game loaded, click

-to open the Quick Menu, clickCheat Options
+Select+R3to open the Quick Menu, clickCheat Options, enable cheat(s)

 How to Configure Light Gun Games¶